uheinema/Building-processing-libs-with-APDE/README.md

 So basically all we need to do is create a .zip with the extension .jar, put our package directory structure containing the compiled .class files into it, and we are done.
 No 3GB IDE needed.

-All the rest is exlained at
+If you are curious, alll the rest is exlained at
  [the official place.](https://docs.oracle.com/javase/tutorial/deployment/jar/manifestindex.html)

  As they correctly say